Celebrating a Fantastic Autism-Friendly Halloween

 Visual schedules, social stories, or practice runs can help set expectations and reduce anxiety.
 Knowing what comes next—whether it’s putting on a costume, visiting neighbors, or returning home—helps children with autism feel prepared and confident.

-Celebrate an Inclusive Halloween with ABA Support
+Celebrate an Autism-Friendly Halloween with ABA Support

 Halloween doesn’t have to be overwhelming—it can be a time for connection, creativity, and growth.
 With thoughtful preparation and ABA strategies, families can enjoy all the fun while minimizing sensory overload.